 Under the leadership of Governor Jay Nixon, the efforts of local county DD boards and in collaboration with the Division, the Partnership for Hope waiver was initiated in 2010.
 Partnership for Hope makes a fundamental shift away from high cost, crisis oriented services, providing access to services much earlier.

-- Information for Consumers & Families
+- Information for Individuals & Families

 - Information for Providers

 - Mental Health Services to Medicaid-eligible Deaf Persons: The Department of Mental Health has established clinical standards of care for deaf individuals.
 Standards of Care for Department Operated Facilities.